-A little information about generations
+A bit of information about generations

-Baby boomers (born approximately 1946–1964)
+Baby Boomers (born approximately 1946–1964)

 The upbringing of the baby boomer generation was largely shaped after World War II in an atmosphere of economic boom and traditional values.